How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Kabuki, for those new to Japanese culture, is an art form that combines drama, dance, and music in an extremely stylized manner.
 Kabuki plays are often based on traditional stories or myths, and they are usually performed by male actors.

 The theater was founded in 1610 as Shijō Minami-za, and it has been used for kabuki performances ever since.
-The current building dates from 1929, and it remains one of the most important kabuki theaters in Japan!
+The current building dates back to 1929, and it remains one of the most important kabuki theaters in Japan!

 Yasaka Shrine